mescheryakov1/sfbrowser/README.md

 npm run dist
 ```

+The `dist` script disables publishing so no GitHub token is required.
 Resulting installers or executables will be in the `dist/` folder.

 ## Extension